calebbourg/coupon-trader/README.md

 { userOwnCoupons: [], requestableCoupons: [] }

 POST api/v1/coupons/:coupon_id/transactions - will create a transaction transfering ownership of coupon with ID coupon_id to current_user.
 5% of coupon value will be added to MarketplaceClient.revenue.
 The remaining balance is added to coupon poster's account from requesters account.

+This API is intended to be utilized by a decoupled front-end (React)